US: Donald Trump seeks Twitter account reinstatement in court | DW | 02.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The former US president has requested that a judge force the social media giant to restore his account.
-Several platforms banned Trump after his supporters stormed the US Capitol building.
+Several platforms banned Donald Trump after his supporters stormed the US Capitol building in January.

 Trump was banned from Twitter on January 8, two days after his supporters broke into the US Capitol building